quantaosun/Schrodinger_Docking_and_MD/README.md

 ## This repository does a docking (either SP mode or IFD mode ) then run a MD to optimise the docked pose to give you a more confident binding mode.

 Schrodinger's advantage over other free docking and MD packages is its wonderful graphical user interface (GUI).
 People without coding knowledge can do complex tasks, but every coin has two sides.
-A fancy GUI could easily distract you attention as well, makng it hard to logically think of your problems.By using a GUI instead of command line,  to do every tiny task, the working efficiency drops significantly.
-In order to solve this problem,
+A fancy GUI could easily distract you attention as well, makng it hard to logically think of your problems.In

 ## To use this workflow, download the repo then open it in Knime (https://www.knime.com/ ) after Schrodinger has been installed.